what exactly is a House Concert?

-This is usually a homeowner’s primary concern.
-They’re interested in hosting something but don’t want it to be listed as a public event.
+This is usually a homeowner's primary concern.
+They're interested in hosting something but don't want it to be listed as a public event.
 No problem.
 Simply keep the Facebook invite private or limit the Evite to your network.
-Usually I'll stick a generic “Private House Concert” listing on my calendar page.
+Usually I'll stick a generic "Private House Concert" listing on my calendar page for your specific date.
 Oftentimes a fan will ask if they can attend the show.
 I will ask you first if it is ok to pass your address on to this interested person.
-If you’d rather keep it a closed event, then no problem.
+If you'd rather keep it a closed event, then no problem.
 It's your house :)

 The order is pretty laid back.
 It's usually great to give folks 1 hour to arrive, get comfortable, and chat it up before getting into music.
 Music can go for as little as 1 hour or as long as 2.
 Sometimes, depending on how long the music is planned to go, there is a break in the middle to allow people to stretch their legs, get more food, and talk.

 I enjoy the storytelling aspect of live music.
 I think the most enjoyable and memorable house concerts occur when a house becomes a listening room.
 As a performer who has played in nearly every type of setting, my least enjoyable experiences involve playing in a noisy room where there is no connection to the audience and the music plays a backseat role.
 I usually call this ''wallpaper'' music.
-There is nothing wrong with music that exists merely to set a mood for an event, but if that is what you’re looking for, I will not be a good fit for your event.
+There is nothing wrong with music that exists merely to set a mood for an event, but if that is what you're looking for, I will not be a good fit for your event.